Policy document last updated: June 2026

 Section 67 of the DP Law provides a right for you to complain directly to the Office of the Data Protection Authority for the Bailiwick of Guernsey.
 Sections 82 and 83 of the DP Law provides for rights of appeal.
 Where that complaint relates to the processing of your Personal Data by DNA, specific procedures can be found on the Authority’s website www.odpa.gg.

-Under the EU’s General Data Protection Regulation (GDPR) and the DP Law, you have specific legal rights and responsibilities with regards to your Personal Data.
-These rights have been summarised in Appendix 1.
+Under the DP Law, you have specific legal rights in relation to your Personal Data.
+These rights are summarised in Appendix 1.

 Contact us at: